S41G0N/prompt-assistant/README.md

   - `<leader>l`: Ask Anthropic for help (displays the output on the new window)

   - `<leader>d`: Ask Ollama for help (displays the output on the new window)
+  - `<leader>T`: Ask Ollama for help with custom model (codegemma) and custom behavior on split buffer
+  - `<leader>t`: Choose between all available Ollama models by in the option window (is j/k or arrow keys to navigate, 'q' to quit and ENTER to select the model)

 ## Additional Configuration (Optional)